One dead in officer-involved shooting near Oil Center

-Sheriff John Christian confirmed Sunday a Pontotoc County man was shot and killed during an armed confrontation with a deputy near Oil Center.
+Sheriff John Christian and an Oklahoma State Bureau of Investigation spokesperson confirmed Monday that Michael Hammett, 44, was shot and killed Sunday during an armed confrontation with a deputy near Oil Center.

-”The deputy, who is trained in crisis intervention training, approached the subject with the knife in an attempt to deescalate the situation, but the suspect turned away and entered the residence with the deputy following,” Christian said Sunday.
-“Once inside the residence, the suspect came at the deputy with the knife, closing to within a few feet.
-After giving verbal warnings to the suspect, the deputy discharged his weapon.
-The suspect was pronounced dead at the scene.“
+“The deputy, who is trained in crisis intervention training, approached (Hammett) in an attempt to deescalate the situation, but (Hammett) turned away and entered the residence with the deputy following,” Christian said Sunday.
+“Once inside the residence, (Hammett) came at the deputy with the knife, closing to within a few feet.
+After giving verbal warnings to (Hammett), the deputy discharged his weapon.
+(Hammett) was pronounced dead at the scene.“

 Christian said he immediately contacted OSBI to request the agency conduct an officer-involved shooting investigation.